 Christian Leotta has been invited to give masterclasses in over thirty Universities and Conservatories in five continents, including the “Università Politecnico” of Milan in Italy, the “College of Music” of Osaka in Japan, the “New York University” at Abu Dhabi in the United Arab Emirates, the “Université du Québec a Montréal” and the “Conservatoire de Musique a Québec” in Canada, the “Queensland University” of Brisbane in Australia, the “Universidade UNESP” of Sao Paulo in Brazil.

-First Italian pianist to have in his repertoire the Piano Sonatas cycle by Beethoven and by Schubert, Christian Leotta performed in 2018, at the Alti Hall of Kyoto, a cycle of seven recitals entirely dedicated to Franz Schubert, presenting on that occasion the greatest series of schubertian programs ever performed by one pianist.
+First Italian pianist to have in his repertoire and to perform internationally the Piano Sonatas cycle by Beethoven and by Schubert, Christian Leotta played in 2018, at the Alti Hall of Kyoto, a cycle of seven recitals entirely dedicated to Franz Schubert, presenting on that occasion the greatest series of schubertian programs ever performed by one pianist.
 His interpretations of the Piano Sonatas, the Wanderer Fantasy, the Moments Musicaux, the Impromptus D 899 and D 935, the Drei Klavierstücke, the Allegretto in C Minor and the Hüttenbrenner Variations, recorded an extraordinary public and critic success.
 Crowning this new exceptional musical undertaking, Mr. Takayoshi Nakamura wrote on Japanese premier music magazine Ongaku No Tomo: “as I expected, knowing his playing very well, Christian Leotta produced a beautiful sound, and that gave already so much to Schubert’s music.
 He created also a lyrical and dramatic world and, thanks to his marvelous sonorities, he made the audience feel like as his playing was falling from heaven...
 Especially the Piano Sonata D 960, performed on the last recital, was beyond any description".

-Highlights of 2019/2020 season include the first performance in Como, Italy, of the Piano Sonatas Cycle by Franz Schubert at the Teatro Sociale of Como, two tournée in several Asian countries, one tournée in North and Latin America and a new tournée in Japan, where he will be back for the eleventh time.
+Highlights of the 2019/2020 season include the performance in Italy of the Piano Sonatas cycle by Franz Schubert at the Teatro Sociale of Como, two tournée in several Asian countries, one tournée in North and Latin America and a new tournée in Japan, where he will be back for the eleventh time.